 Derive 50% or more of annual revenue from selling consumers’ personal information.

-When reviewing these criteria, it is important to note that subsidiaries or entities that are controlled by a business and share common branding with a business are also covered.
+When reviewing these criteria, it is important to note that subsidiaries or entities that control or are controlled by a business and share common branding with a business are also covered.

-Broadly, the CCPA protects California consumers (i.e., residents) and holds covered entities accountable on how they gather, receive, sell, or share a California consumer’s personal information.
-In terms of what constitutes “personal information,” the CCPA’s definition is extremely broad—in some respects broader than the GDPR’s.
+Broadly, the CCPA grants rights to California consumers (i.e., residents) and imposes obligations on covered entities regarding how they process a California consumer’s personal information.
+In terms of what constitutes personal information, the CCPA’s definition is extremely broad—in some respects broader than the GDPR’s.

-Specifically, the CCPA defines personal information as information that reasonably identifies; relates to; describes; is reasonably capable of being associated with; or could reasonably be linked, directly or indirectly, with a particular consumer or household.
-Examples of personal information subject to the CCPA include, but are not limited to, names, mailing addresses, Social Security numbers, online identifiers, passport numbers, financial information, email addresses, driver’s license numbers, and biometric information.
+Specifically, the CCPA defines personal information as information that reasonably “identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
+Examples of personal information subject to the CCPA include, but are not limited to, names, mailing addresses, Social Security numbers, unique personal identifiers (including a device identifier; an Internet Protocol address; and cookies, beacons, pixel tags, mobile ad identifiers, or similar technology), online identifiers, passport numbers, financial information, email addresses, driver’s license numbers, and biometric information.

 The bottom line is that the CCPA covers all personal information that can be linked to a household or individual in California.
-The linkage to a household is an area where the CCPA appears to go beyond the GDPR, which tends to focus only on individuals.
-However, there are a few key exclusions that businesses should be aware of.
-Specifically, the CCPA does not apply to personal information collected by a business from a person acting as a job applicant, employee, owner, director, officer, medical staff member, or contractor.
+The linkage to a household is an area where the CCPA appears to go beyond the GDPR, which generally focuses only on individuals.
+There are a few key exclusions, however, of which businesses should be aware.
+For example, the CCPA currently does not apply to personal information collected in the human resources or business-to-business contexts, though these exemptions are set to expire on January 1, 2023.

-In determining the most efficient use of your business’s limited resources, understanding the CCPA’s enforcement mechanisms and penalties, as well as California’s enforcement priorities, can become almost as important as understanding what is required to comply.
-CCPA enforcement can occur via California’s office of the attorney general or via private right of action/class-action lawsuit.
+In determining the most efficient use of a business’s limited resources, understanding the CCPA’s enforcement mechanisms and penalties, as well as California’s enforcement priorities, can become almost as important as understanding what is required to comply.
+Violations of the CCPA’s substantive provisions are enforceable by California’s Office of the Attorney General.
+A limited private right of action also exists.

 The CCPA fixes statutory damages of $2,500 for each violation, or $7,500 for each intentional violation, with the California attorney general issuing these fines.
-However, before the attorney general can bring an action for violation of the CCPA, a business must be given 30 days’ notice to cure the violation, with fines being assessed if the issues are not resolved.
-While the notice provision provides some level of protection for businesses, implementing a “cure” within 30 days, especially if it fundamentally alters a company’s data governance practices, could be an onerous task.
+However, before the attorney general can bring an action for violation of the CCPA, a business must be given 30 days’ notice to cure the violation, with fines potentially being assessed if the issues are not resolved.
+While the notice provision provides some level of comfort for businesses, implementing a “cure” within 30 days, especially if it fundamentally alters a company’s data governance practices, could be an onerous task.
+Moreover, as discussed in further detail below, this 30-day cure period will not be guaranteed under the CPRA.

-In addition to attorney general enforcement, the CCPA includes a private right of action for Californians in data breach scenarios.
-If a data breach occurs and the business failed to implement and maintain reasonable security procedures and practices, a private right of action could cost as much as $100–$750 per consumer per incident.
+In addition to attorney general enforcement, the CCPA includes a limited private right of action for Californians in certain data breach scenarios.
+If a data breach occurs and the business failed to implement and maintain reasonable security procedures and practices, a private right of action could cost as much as $100–$750 per consumer per incident or actual damages, whichever is greater.
 Class action lawsuits are also contemplated—a class of consumers can sue a business stemming from a data breach when the business egregiously does not establish reasonable safety measures to prevent the data breach.

-Nonetheless, there are a few key exclusions with respect to the enforcement of the CCPA.
-The law does not restrict a business’s ability to collect or sell a consumer’s personal information if every aspect of that commercial conduct takes place outside of California.
-Additionally, the CCPA does not apply to information that is subject to other federal regulations, including the Health Insurance Portability and Accountability Act, the Gramm‐Leach‐Bliley Act, the Fair Credit Reporting Act, or the Driver’s Privacy Protection Act.
+Nonetheless, there are a few key exclusions with respect to the scope of the CCPA.
+For example, the law does not restrict a business’s ability to collect or sell a consumer’s personal information if every aspect of that commercial conduct takes place outside of California.
+Additionally, the CCPA does not apply to information that is subject to other federal regulations, including the Health Insurance Portability and Accountability Act of 1996, the Gramm–Leach–Bliley Act, the Fair Credit Reporting Act, or the Driver’s Privacy Protection Act.